howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 }
 ```

-> **Note**: One of the major advantages of the code-first approach is that you don't have to worry about keeping your GraphQL types and your typescript types going out of sync.
+> **Note**: One of the major advantages of the code-first approach is that you don't have to worry about keeping your GraphQL types and your TypeScript types going out of sync.
 Since nexus is the source of truth that generates both, there is no risk of _schema drift_.

 ### Implementing the Feed Query